Creamy Cajun Shrimp Pasta With Crab & Eggplant a.k.a. Eggplant Pirogue

 Dredge each slice in the seasoned flour mixture, shaking off any excess, followed by egg wash and then bread crumbs.
 Place eggplant on a wire rack and set aside.

-Preheat a large skillet or dutch oven over medium heat and heat canola oil (just enough to cover the eggplant slices) to 350F.
+Preheat a large skillet, over medium heat and heat canola oil (just enough to cover the eggplant slices) to 350F.
 Fry eggplant for 3-5 minutes or until golden brown.
-Drain on a wire rack.
+Drain on a wire cooling rack.

 How to Make the Creamy Shrimp & Crab Claw Sauce

-Season shrimp with salt and pepper.
-In a large skillet or saucepan melt 2 tablespoons of butter and 1 tablespoon olive oil over medium high heat.
+Rinse shrimp in cold water then pat dry with a paper towel.
+Season them with salt and pepper.
+In a large skillet or saucepan melt 2 tablespoons of butter and 1 tablespoon olive oil over medium-high heat.

 Cook shrimp until just pink.
 About 2-3 minutes on each side.
 Don’t overcook them!
-We love tender shrimp.
 Remove shrimp from pan and set aside.

 Reduce heat to medium.
 Melt the additional 2 tablespoons of butter.